 The hotel will appeal to business travelers and those on vacation looking to explore Banff National Park.
 The four star hotel offers a restaurant, small business center, fitness room, indoor swimming pool and The Grotto Spa.
 Truthfully, I spent the majority of my time in Banff touring the park, so I didn’t take advantage of the hot tub within the indoor swimming pool or The Grotto Spa.
 If I were visiting the park in the winter, I think you’d find me enjoying the mineral waters in the soaking pool.

 Royal Canadian Lodge offers 99 non-smoking rooms.
 Unfortunately, the hotel is not pet-friendly, but most people are not traveling with dogs when they visit Banff Park.
 For the business traveler, the hotel offers a small business center with computer and printer.
 Lodge room amenities include complimentary high speed internet access, Apothia bath products, iron & board, in-room safety deposit box, 37″ flat screen tv, in-room coffee, hairdryer, mini fridge and bathrobes.

 I stayed in a premier fireplace room with king bed.
 I was traveling in the fall and didn’t yet have a need for the gas fireplace.
 I’d love to explore Banff National Park in the winter and settle in for an evening at the lodge, cup of cocoa in hand, in front of the fireplace.

 Review and photos by travel writer Nancy D. Brown.
-Her stay was hosted by Rocky Mountaineer and Delta Banff Royal Canadian Lodge during her visit to Alberta, Canada, but her thoughts and opinions are her own.
+Her stay was hosted by Rocky Mountaineer and Banff Royal Canadian Lodge during her visit to Alberta, Canada, but her thoughts and opinions are her own.